cardano-foundation/CIPs/CIP-1694/README.md

 DRep retirement certificates include:

 * a DRep ID
-* the epoch number after which the DRep will retire
-* an optional anchor

 Note that a DRep is retired immediately upon the chain accepting a retirement certificate, and the deposit is returned as part of the transaction that submits the retirement certificate